Generalized Pseudospectral Method and Zeros of Orthogonal Polynomials: Abstract

 \section{Abstract}

-We propose new and remarkable algebraic identities satisfied by the zeros of certain nonclassical orthogonal polynomials.
-To prove the identities, we generalize the notion of spectral and pseudospectral matrix representations of linear differential operators.
-The identities hold for every polynomial family $\{p_\nu(x)\}_{\nu=0}^\infty$ orthogonal with respect to a measure supported on the real line that satisfies some standard assumptions, as long as the polynomials in the family are generalized eigenfunctions of some linear differential operator $\SD$, in the sense that $\SD p_\nu(x) =q_\nu(x) p_\nu(x)$, where each $q_\nu(x)$ is a polynomial of degree at most $n_0 \in \mathbb{N}$ and $n_0$ does not depend on $\nu$.
-We illustrate the general result by proving remarkable algebraic relations satisfied by the zeros of the Sonin-Markov orthogonal polynomials.
+Via a generalization of the pseudospectral method for numerical solution of differential equations, a family of nonlinear algebraic identities satisfied by the zeros of a wide class of orthogonal polynomials is derived.
+The generalization is based on a modification of pseudospectral matrix representations of linear differential operators proposed in the paper, which allows these representations to depend on two, rather than one, sets of interpolation nodes.
+The identities hold for every polynomial family $\{p_\nu(x)\}_{\nu=0}^\infty$ orthogonal with respect to a measure supported on the real line that satisfies some standard assumptions, as long as the polynomials in the family satisfy differential equations $\SA p_\nu(x) =q_\nu(x) p_\nu(x)$, where $\SA$ is a linear differential operator and each $q_\nu(x)$ is a polynomial of degree at most $n_0 \in \mathbb{N}$; $n_0$ does not depend on $\nu$.
+The proposed identities generalize known identities for classical and Krall orthogonal polynomials, to the case of the nonclassical orthogonal polynomials that belong to the class described above.
+The generalized pseudospectral representations of the differential operator $\SA$ for the case of the Sonin-Markov orthogonal polynomials, also known as generalized Hermite polynomials, are presented.
+The general result is illustrated by new algebraic relations satisfied by the zeros of the Sonin-Markov polynomials.